eq19/feed/_drafts/identition_zone.md

 ## Extra dimensions

-By this image you would see how the exponentiation zones should actually work on our solar system.
+By this image you would see how the exponentiation zones should actually work based on _[spacetime](https://en.m.wikipedia.org/wiki/Spacetime)_ on our solar system.
 But there is still not enough.

 ```note
 Five consistent versions of superstring theory were developed before it was conjectured in the mid-1990s that they were all different limiting cases of a single theory in **11 dimensions** known as M-theory _([Wikipedia](https://en.wikipedia.org/wiki/String_theory))_.